The Women's Suffrage Centennial

 The Seneca Falls Convention, held in Seneca Falls, New York, on July 19–20, 1848, was organized by activists Elizabeth Cady Stanton and Lucretia Mott as the first public political meeting in the United States that advocated for women's rights.
 Women's lack of access to the vote was a key issue discussed during the groundbreaking two-day gathering, and the event is traditionally considered the beginning of the modern women's suffrage movement.

 image: CC BY-SA 4.0

-Activists are seeking to create a Women's Suffrage Memorial not far from where women were imprisoned at the storied Occoquan (VA) Workhouse.
+Activists have created a Women's Suffrage Memorial not far from where women were imprisoned at the storied Occoquan (VA) Workhouse.
 The memorial, which is owned and operated by the Northern Virginia Parks Dept., was dedicated in 2021.

 The Nineteenth Amendment to the U.S. Constitution states: